Joseph Lea Gleave: After the war

 In 1964, he constructed a new science block for the University of Glasgow that was named in honour of Lord John Boyd Orr of Brechin, named as Boyd Orr Building.
-Orr was a noted biologist and nutritional physiologist, who was Rector between 1945 to 1947 and chancellor from 1946 to 1971.
+Orr was a noted biologist and nutritional physiologist, who was rector between 1945 and 1947 and chancellor from 1946 to 1971.

 Death

 On 16 January 1965, Gleave died in the Western Infirmary in Glasgow.
 He has been suffering from cancer for more than a year, but diagnosed in the spring of the year before.

 His wife, Margaret Grierson Sutherland survived him.
 He had two children, a daughter Carolyn, who was an interior designer and a son David.
 His son David also trained as an architect.
-He would go on to join his fathers old practice in 1987 that changing name as partners came and went and time went on, eventually becoming Young & Gault.
+He would go on to join his father's old practice in 1987 that changing name as partners came and went and time went on, eventually becoming Young & Gault.